jkcoxson/netmuxd/README.md

 ## License

-Due to the licensing of libimobiledevice (which this program depends on), this code is licensed under the LGPL 2.1 license.
+This code is licensed under the LGPL 2.1 license.
 You may use netmuxd's code how you will, but binaries must be distributed under and with that license.